bishopZ/Frame.js/readme.md

 	Frame.init();

-Custom Callback Names
+**Custom Callback Names**

 In complicated applications, it is often confusing which callback is being called when.
-To help sort out such confusions you can specify the name of the callback by naming the input property of the input function.
+To help sort out such confusions you can specify the name of the callback by naming the first input property of the input function.

 	Frame(function(next){
 		// do stuff